Geophysical surveying and mapping services by Geophysical Services LLC (Established 1985)

 Geophysical surveying and mapping services are available to locate, find, or detect underground storage tanks, also called UST’s.
 I remember a time when state and federal regulations emerged that effectively declared many underground storage tanks as environmental hazards.

 Of course, it was and still is obvious that those with the most money are often responsible for the removal and cleanup of leaking underground storage tanks.
 Soon after, I went to the banks and gave presentations on the problem.
 I pointed out that, if they foreclose, they could take on an unexpected liability.
 Nonetheless, I was kindly thanked for the presentation and then told that the bank would never accept such liability.
 Guess what?
 It happened.
 These days banks, financial institutions, and investors frequently demand geophysical services to locate UST’s.
-Ironically, they have come so far, in some cases, as to demand geophysical services that are of no use.

 Summary of sub-bottom profiler survey, interpretation, and theory section